bglnelissen/shelly_flash/README.md

-# Flash Shelly 1
+# Flash Shelly devices

+I have not been able to find a large collection of `bin` files for every shelly device.
+In the future I might create this myself by dumping the esp memory in a file.
+For now this is the way:

+1. Flash Tasmota on the device.
+2. Find the correct device model using <https://kb.shelly.cloud/knowledge-base/shelly-1pm>.
+3. Choose an over the air update with the Shelly firmware using <http://archive.shelly-tools.de>.

-_For other shelly devices, like the Shelly 1PM, look up the device model at <https://kb.shelly.cloud/knowledge-base/shelly-1pm>.
+_Memo: For other shelly devices, like the Shelly 1PM, look up the device model at <https://kb.shelly.cloud/knowledge-base/shelly-1pm>.
 The Shelly 1PM is model `SHSW-PM`.
 Using the device model you can find the firmware URL at <http://archive.shelly-tools.de>._

 | device | model| url |
 | --- | --- | --- |